BornFreeLabs/AIOS/README.md

 # AIOS
-An operating system for Artificial Intelligence and Machine Learning
+A minimal and efficient embedded Operating System for Artificial Intelligence and Machine Learning

+- Built on Raspberry Pi
+- IOT media centre